Landlord and Tenant Board: Publication of LTB decisions

 Access to Adjudicative Records at the Landlord and Tenant Board is governed by the Tribunal Adjudicative Records Act, 2019, S.O.
 2019, c.
 7, Sched.
 60, and the Freedom of Information and Protection of Privacy Act, R.S.O.
 1990, c.
 F.31.

 According to Toronto Star v.
 AG Ontario, 2018 ONSC 2586 (CanLII) decisions of the Ontario landlord and Tenant Board are not subject to the privacy considerations as personal information under the Freedom of Information and Protection of Privacy Act, R.S.O.
 1990, c.
 F.31.
-Specifically, Toronto Star v.
-AG Ontario, 2018 ONSC 2586 (CanLII) states: